PedroM25/AthleteDT/README.md

 Processing time: 11.554s
 ```

-## Solution 2: Instance segmentation
+## Method 2: Instance segmentation

-Uuses the Mask-RCNN pre-trained model from TensorFlow for object detection.
+This method uses the Mask-RCNN pre-trained model from TensorFlow for object detection.
 Downloaded from [TensorFlow](http://download.tensorflow.org/models/object_detection/mask_rcnn_inception_v2_coco_2018_01_28.tar.gz) and the repo for the implementation of Mask-RCNN can be seen [here](https://github.com/matterport/Mask_RCNN)
 * Confidence considered for object detection model: 0.8
 * Libraries used: OpenCV 4.10.0, built from source
 * Output stored in a `output/` under same folder as bin

-This solution performs object detection in every frame.
+Performs object detection in every frame.
 Only the first object classified by the model as a "person", with a confidence above 0.8 is considered.

 Any other "person" detected is ignored.